Connect to Neo4j AuraDB with Neo4j Desktop

 Now we need to choose an authentication method.
-For this example, we will use the standard username and password method.
-Choose that option.
+Neo4j AuraDB instances require username and password authentication, so click the

 Use encrypted connectionbefore clicking

-If the connection succeeds, we will see our database name and url details.
+If the connection succeeds, we will see our database name and url.
 To activate the connection, click the

-Activatebutton in lower right.
-Once activated, we can deactivate with the same button or connect to the instance through Neo4j Browser using the button on the left.
+Connectbutton in lower right.
+Once activated, we can disconnect with the same button, open Neo4j Browser with the